nico-ctrl-alt/Light-Correction-For-Unity-AR/README.md

 # AR Realtime Relight
  This app matches lighting hue to properly match lighting for virtual objects with real world lighting at realtime!

- -Add LightCorrection.cs to your unity repo
- -Add it to an object
+Super simple code, adjust variables, just add to an object and enjoy results.
- -Enjoy a high-performance ambient lighting that matches footage hue!